shpaw415/bunext/README.md

 - _[id].tsx_ is a Dynamic Segment can be created by wrapping a file or folder name in square brackets: [segmentName].
 For example, [id] or [slug].
 - _layout.tsx_ is the layout for the current route and sub-directory routes

+- _Props for index_ {props, params, request}
+  - props: Props from getServerSideProps.
+  - params: url search param from the Dynamic Segment.
+  - request: BunextRequest Object for direct access.

 ```Javascript XML
 //index.tsx
 export default function Page() {